MahmoudMTaha/Java-Final-Project/README.md

     10. Print skills one by one and how many each repeated and order the output to find out the most important skills required?

-    11. Factorize the YearsExp feature and convert it to numbers in new col. (Bounce )
+    11. Factorize the YearsExp feature and convert it to numbers in new col. (Bonus )

-    12. Apply K-means for job title and companies (Bounce )
+    12. Apply K-means for job title and companies (Bonus )

 ## Dataset